zootedb0t/dwm/README.md

 - [dwm-alternativetags](https://dwm.suckless.org/patches/alternativetags/) - This patch introduces alternative tags which can be switched on the fly for the sole purpose of providing visual aid.

+- [dwm-hidevacantags](https://dwm.suckless.org/patches/hide_vacant_tags/) - This patch prevents dwm from drawing tags with no clients (i.e. vacant) on the bar.

 </details>

 ### picom

-To prevent picom from drawing shadow on your statusbar add therse to your `picom.conf`
+To prevent picom from drawing shadow on your statusbar add this to your `picom.conf`

 ```
 shadow-exclude = [